Any Illinois resident who has an Instagram account.

 What’s Going On?

-Attorneys working with ClassAction.org are investigating whether the companies are acting in compliance with an Illinois-specific privacy law known as the Biometric Information Privacy Act (BIPA).
+Attorneys working with ClassAction.org are investigating whether the company is acting in compliance with an Illinois-specific privacy law known as the Biometric Information Privacy Act (BIPA).

 What’s This Privacy Law About?